What Is Denzel Washington's Net Worth and Salary?

 Personal Life

-Denzel's first movie, the made-for-television sports drama Wilma, brought him more than a career break; he also met his wife while working on the set.
-He married Pauletta Pearson in 1983 and the couple went on to have four children: John David, Katia, and twins Olivia and Malcolm.
+Denzel's first movie, the made-for-television sports drama "Wilma," brought him more than a career break; he also met his wife while working on the set.
+He married Pauletta Pearson in 1983, and the couple went on to have four children: John David, Katia, and twins Olivia and Malcolm.

 As a devout Christian, Washington has considered becoming a preacher, even wondering if he should leave acting to pursue a life in the church.
 Luckily for his fans, he has decided to stay in Hollywood, but he says that he still reads the Bible every day.

-In 2006, the Revolutionary Armed Forces of Colombia asked for help from a group of American artists and intellectuals including Denzel Washington, Oliver Stone, and Michael Moore.
+In 2006, the Revolutionary Armed Forces of Colombia asked for help from a group of American artists and intellectuals, including Denzel Washington, Oliver Stone, and Michael Moore.
 They implored the group to help convince then-president George W. Bush to release 600 imprisoned rebels in exchange for 62 hostages being held in Colombia.

 Philanthropy

 Denzel Washington hasn't just kept his fame and large paychecks to himself; he has given his support – both financial and personal – to a number of worthy organizations.
-He has been the spokesperson for the Boys & Girls Club of America since 1993 and served on its board since 1995.
+He has been the spokesperson for the Boys & Girls Club of America since 1993 and has served on its board since 1995.
 He has contributed substantial sums to Nelson Mandela's Children's Fund, Fordham University, the Fisher House Foundation, and Wiley College.

 Real Estate